lolaedun/lolas-boutique/README.md

 * Customer purchase should be seamless, easy and quick.
 * Customer should have ability to view current and past orders.

+### **Customer Stories**

+* As a customer, I would like to have a quick, simple and hassle free experience during my purchase.
+* As a customer, I would like to easily search for and find what I'm looking for regardless of device i'm using.
+* As a customer, I would like access to a history of all my orders including current ones.
+* As a customer, I would like an email confirmation that updates me on the status of my order.